 5 Keys to Creating a Personal Budget

-Financial planning revolves around what is in our control.
+Financial planning revolves around what we can control.
 For example, we can’t control stock market returns, tax rates, or unexpected events, but we can plan to mitigate these risks through diversification, tax planning, and insurance.
 Of all the areas in financial planning, we probably have the highest degree of control over our income, expenses, and savings, making it extremely important to create a workable budget.
 Let’s review the five keys to creating a budget you can stick to.

 Know Your Expenses

-No matter how you are paid (hourly, salary, commission), it is important to make a projection of your take-home income each month to compare to your budgeted expenses.
-Your budgeted expenses should never exceed your income.
-If you are paid less than monthly, it’s important to know how long that income is expected to last, and to have a plan to spread out your resources accordingly.
+No matter how you are compensated (hourly, salary, commission), it is important to make a projection of your take-home income each month to compare to your budgeted expenses, which shouldn’t exceed your income.
+If you are paid less frequently than monthly, it’s important to know how long that income is expected to last and have a plan to spread out your resources accordingly.

 Break Your Expenses into Needs, Wants, and Savings Goals

-No two budgets look the same.
-You can look online for budget templates, but none will contain the categories and level of detail that fit your needs.
+No two budgets look alike.
+You can find budget templates online, but none will contain the categories and level of detail that fit your needs.
 However, creating these three basic categories will get your workable budget off to a great start.

 These are expenses that you need to survive every month and should include cost of housing, minimum loan payments, utilities, groceries, and other basic needs.
 Everyone’s definition of needs is different (e.g. I wouldn’t consider my gym membership a need, but some would).
 It’s ideal to keep these expenses under 50% of your take-home pay.